QUESTIONS AND ANSWERS

 Below are some common questions and answers.

-Electronic Data Interchange (EDI) is the electronic exchange of business document data, such as purchase orders (POs) and invoices, in a standardized format between trading partners.
-Instead of a fax or email PO, your customer sends you EDI PO data, which is then viewed using a solution such as WebEDI, or you can import the PO data into your order management system.
-You can also send an EDI invoice back to your customer.
+Electronic Data Interchange (EDI) is the electronic exchange of business document data in a standardized format between trading partners.
+Instead of sending documents, like purchase orders (POs) and invoices, in a fax or email, a customer sends EDI data.
+This data is then viewed using a solution like WebEDI, which translates the data to make it human readable.
+These solutions also allow you to import PO data into an order management system and send an EDI invoice back to your customer.

-WebEDI is a monthly subscription service.
-Pricing is based on the number of trading partners (customers) you have and the number of documents you send and receive (e.g. POs, Order Acknowledgments, Ship Notices, and Invoices).
-There are discounts based on document volumes and payment using a credit card.
+WebEDI is a cost-effective alternative to in-house EDI operations.
+The monthly subscription has tiered pricing based on the number of trading partners (customers) you have and the number of documents you send and receive (e.g. POs, order acknowledgments, ship notices, and invoices).
+There are discounts available for document volume and payment using a credit card.
 You can cancel at any time.
 See WebEDI pricing and examples here.

-An interconnect fee is a small per-document surcharge for sending/receiving documents to/from trading partners who are not connected directly to Edict Systems and is only charged when we incur fees to exchange EDI documents with these trading partners.
+An interconnect fee is a small per-document surcharge.
+This fee is charged for sending and receiving documents to and from trading partners who are not connected directly to Edict Systems.
+Interconnect fees are only charged when we incur fees to exchange EDI documents with these trading partners.

-The cost of customer support is included with the WebEDI monthly subscription fee.
-We realize you are new to EDI and need to maintain the flow of your customer documents.
-This is why we provide US-based, live support via phone, email, and chat.
-The vast majority of WebEDI support cases are resolved during the initial call/email/chat or by the end of the business day.
+Customer support is available free of charge as it’s included with the WebEDI monthly subscription.
+We provide live, US-based support via phone, email, and chat.
+The vast majority of WebEDI support cases are resolved during the initial session or by the end of the business day.

 No. You will set up payment directly with your customer.
 Some customers provide a remittance advice statement via WebEDI.